Drischdaan/Drischdaan/README.md

     </div>
     <br>
     <div>
         I am very interested in game engines and computer graphics right now.
 In the past I worked on several cheat-, website- and on home automation projects.
-Currently I am focusing on game engine development and home automation.
+Currently I am focusing on game engine development and graphics programming.
     </div>
     <br>
     <div>